-All Oliver Travel Trailers comes standard with a powered curb side awning.
+All Oliver Travel Trailers come standard with a powered curbside awning.
 On Legacy Elite II models, we also offer an optional awning available on the street side of the trailer.
 Before you open your awning, be sure that you have enough open space next to the side of the trailer to fully extend the awning open.